8 must-have software engineering meetings

 Daily standups

 Such types of meetings happen daily.
 These are short meetings that typically occur for 15 minutes or less.
-Daily standup meetings focus on four questions:
+Daily standup meetings focus on four questions: During the daily standup, team members provide updates on what has been completed and discuss obstacles.

 • How is everyone on the team progressing towards their goals?